The Advantages of Becoming a Notary Public in California vs. Other US States

 In California:

-• Complete a state-approved notary education course (6 hours) within the last 6 months
+- Complete a state-approved notary education course (6 hours) within the last six months

 6-Hour Notary Course: